 In a rare display of unity on Monday, members of the UK parliament returned to the House of Commons for a special sitting - allowing lawmakers to honor their late colleague.
-The41-year-old Labour MP was shot and stabbed on a street in Birstall, West Yorkshire,
+The 41-year-old Labour MP was shot and stabbed on a street in Birstall, West Yorkshire, on Thursday.

 In a break with tradition, members were also allowed to sit together, rather than dividing along party lines.